-- Remove as needed, through shooting and other means, feral cats and dogs, wasp nests, and pack rats.
-Shooting is halted when visitors or other park staff are in the vicinity.
+Removal, as needed, of feral cats and dogs, wasp nests, and pack rats

-- Contact the U.S. Fish and Wildlife Service regarding a joint pigeon management program if the species returns and creates a problem.
+Contact the U.S. Fish and Wildlife Service regarding a joint pigeon management program if the species returns and creates a problem

-- Research population control techniques for feral pigeons if the species return and create a problem.
+Research population control techniques for feral pigeons if the species return and create a problem.